jussihi/PUBG-map-hack/README.md

  - Build usermode app with Visual Studio 2017.
 Include the CURL header folder and json folder, also link against the CURL library
  - Upload map, change the firebase values to correspond yours, make this change also in the CURLWrapper.hpp in the usermode app
  - Set firebase as public, see online map folder for more specific instructions.

+ # Known issues

+ * Kernel interface in the usermode app doesn't seem to be working on Windows 7.
+I could invest this issue, but I'm lacking a Windows 7 machine right now.

 # Changelog

+* 15.11.2017 Updated readme with Windows 7 driver issue, updated offsets.

 * 3.11.2017 Updated readme with [nakating](https://github.com/nakating)'s version of the web interface.